 Instead, his campaigns in Europe felled to a point below the goal.
-His justification remain a mystery even today.
-The conquest and annexation of Arabia were allegedly motivated fot that local emirs would have abandoned the faith and pure practice…
+His justification remains a mystery even today.
+The conquest and annexation of Arabia were allegedly motivated for that local emirs would have abandoned the faith and pure practice…

 One of the ambitions of this great multivalent character was to make Istanbul the center of Islamic culture and civilization.
-Ambitious and grandiose projects where funded and embodied in bridges, mosques and palaces that rivaled the most important buildings of that time.
+Ambitious and grandiose projects were funded and embodied in bridges, mosques, and palaces that rivaled the most important buildings of that time.